47leonel-wabo/game-center/README.md

 ## Features

-* Filtering games by platforms and/or genres
+- Filtering games by platforms and/or genres
+- Sorting games